 Text dispatch when full

-Site supers text the dispatcher a photo with the container number — no portal logins, no ticketing.
+Site supers text the dispatcher a photo and the container number — no portal logins, no ticketing.

 Step 2